 - High ceilings

-It was a treat to have turn down service that left us sweets each night.
-I was very excited to come back to our room one evening to votive candlelight, the perfect size cake square and coloring book with colored pencils.
-It was truly a special touch.
+It was a treat to have a turn-down service that left us sweets each night.
+I was very excited to come back to our room one evening to votive candlelight, the perfect size cake square, and a coloring book with colored pencils.
+It was a truly special touch.

 We enjoyed exploring the area one of the two days we were there.
 (It’s certainly a good idea to leave at least one day to enjoy the resort, if not more.)
 Some nearby sites include: